SinhaSaab/Cryptocurrency-Blockchain/README.md

 <br>
 • The folder "blockchain" consists of scripts from the server side.
 It is further divided into 3 sub directories.
 File named "blockchain.py" consists of the python script which is used to implement various functionalities like <b>create block, verify transaction, Proof of Work, </b>etc. Directory "templates" has the HTML and Javascript (templates) which have been used for the UI.
 The "static" folder contains the custom CSS and bootstrap frameworks.
 <br>
 • The  folder blockchain_client consists of the scripts from the user side.
 It is further divided into 3 sub parts.
 One which has the HTML and Javascript(templates) which is used for UI for the user.
 The static folder contains the custom CSS part and bootstrap frameworks.
-The blockchain_client.py consists of the python script which is used to implement various functionalities like create signing transaction, generating transaction, view user etc.
+The blockchain_client.py consists of the python script which is used to implement various functionalities like signing the transaction, generating transaction, view user etc.<br>
+• We have essentially simulated a network with 3 peer nodes and 2 user clients.
 <br>
 <h3>Dependencies</h3>
 <p>For running our project following dependencies would be required: